-Medieval longbowmen were a special class of medieval archers who were expert in using longbows.
-This was the class of medieval archers who required much more extensive training compared to the medieval crossbowmen.
+Medieval longbowmen were a special class of medieval infantry archers who were experts in using longbows.

-The use of arrow and bows, of course, existed from the time immemorial.
-However, the medieval longbow was invented by the Welsh who used it against the England when the latter attacked the Welsh.
-The English immediately recognised the importance of this type of archery and thus it became a very important part of medieval archery in England.
+The use of bows and arrows existed from time immemorial.
+However, the medieval longbow was invented by the Welsh who used it against England when the latter attacked the Welsh.
+The English immediately recognized the importance of this type of archery and thus it became a very important part of medieval archery in England.

-Compared to the crossbow, medieval longbowmen required considerable training and skills for proper accuracy during the battle.
+Compared to the crossbow, medieval longbowmen required considerable training and skills for proper accuracy during battle.
 On the other hand, medieval longbowmen could shoot arrows at the rate of 10-12 arrows per minute, which was much higher than the crossbowmen.
-The arrow shot with a longbow could have as much range as 250 feet.
+The arrow shot with a longbow could have as much range as around 200 – 300 yards.

 The use of a longbow required much more extensive training compared to the crossbow.
 Special places called “Butts” were used for the training of medieval longbowmen.
 Various common commands were used during training, including “ready your bows!”, “Nock!”, “Mark!”, “Draw!”, “Loose”, and others.
 Extensive training was required for medieval longbowmen to become expert marksmen.